Rwandan genocide: The long wait for justice | DW | 21.05.2020

 "According to our information, despite an international arrest warrant, Kabuga has traveled freely between several countries in Europe over the past 25 years," says Busingye.
 "He was not arrested in any of those countries.
 We appeal to all countries who are hiding suspects to arrest these people, as France has finally done, so we can bring them to justice."

-Muvunyi says Kabanga is unlikely to be extradited to Rwanda; however: Instead, he will probably appear before the United Nations (UN) International Residual Mechanism for Criminal Tribunals (MICT).
+Fred Muvunyi says Kabanga is unlikely to be extradited to Rwanda, however.
+Instead, he will probably appear before the United Nations (UN) International Residual Mechanism for Criminal Tribunals (MICT).
 The MICT is a successor to the UN's International Criminal Tribunal for Rwanda (ICTR), which was dissolved five years ago.

 "It is not yet clear whether Kabuga's trial will take place at the MICT headquarters in The Hague in the Netherlands, or at the branch in Arusha, Tanzania," says Muvunyi.
 At this stage, though, Arusha would appear to be the obvious choice — after all, it's much easier to summon witnesses from Rwanda to Tanzania than to the Netherlands.